 The District Manager and District CPA collaborate with department managers annually to draft a proposed budget for the upcoming fiscal year.
-To properly prepare and balance the budget for the upcoming fiscal year, staff must calculate anticipated expenditures to set the Total Budget Outlay (Expenditures) that will be needed to operate the District for FY '25-'26 (see Table I on page 14).
+To properly prepare and balance the budget for the upcoming fiscal year, staff must calculate anticipated expenditures to set the Total Budget Outlay (Expenditures) that will be needed to operate the District for FY '25-'26 (see Table I on page 15).
 This process involves analyzing past data, acknowledging current spending trends, and evaluating staffing needs.
 Once total outlay is established, then District staff and the Board of Directors evaluate revenue sources and make assessments as needed to provide for those expenditures.

 As evidenced by the implementation of the District's Reserve Accounts Policy and the concerted efforts to fund those reserve accounts annually, it is the goal of the District's Board of Directors, in cooperation with staff and management, to develop a budget that meets statutory requirements for balancing the General Fund to "zero" on an annual basis, but, more importantly that the budget be structurally balanced and financially sustainable.
 The process by which a government budget is required by statute to balance the General Fund annually is often in conflict with an operations model that is structurally balanced and financially sustainable over time.
 Reserve accounts are a cornerstone of structural balance within the General Fund budget.
 For FY '25-'26, reserve funds are earmarked for stabilizing revenue assessments, supporting cash flow management, and mitigating the risk of Contingencies (see definition on page 7).
-These funds are reserved and made available with the budget as shown in Table III on page 20.
+These funds are reserved and made available with the budget as shown in Table III on page 22, for unplanned events or mitigating circumstances and are isolated from the main budget shown in Table II on page 21.